pv-k/unn/README.md

 - dot(input_variable1, input_varable2) - returns sum(input_variable1 * input_variable2, axis=1)
 - scale(input_variable, const) - returns const * input_variable
 - sub(input_variable1, input_variable2) - returns input_variable1 - input_variable2

-Don't be afraid to read the code and modify however you want, it is rather small and it is very easy to introduce a new operation if it is missing.
+The code is rather short and most mathematical issues are resolved with theano, thus it is very easy to introduce a new operation if it is missing.

 ##Installation
 Currently it is just one file, so you can just copy it and put wherever you want.
 It requires theano, numpy and scipy.
 It is highly recommended that the libraries were configured to use optimized blas libraries, like openblas or mkl.
 Otherwise you may get a 10x slowdown.